 No. Field Data Type Description 1 Sequential Record Number INT This field displays the sequential number of the call record within the file.
 2 Record Type ENUM This field displays the type of record.
-The value for a Queue record is shown in bold: 00000000 = Standard Call Record 00000001 = Intermediate Call Record • 00000004 = Queue Record 00000005 = Call Forwarding Record 10000001 = Long Call Audit Record 10000010 = Change of Software Audit Record 10000100 = Feature Activation / Deactivation Record 10000101 = Half Call Release Record 3 Start Time DATE This field indicates the call setup start date/time stamp (queue CDR is instantiated upon entering the queue) to the nearest tenth of a second.
+The value for a Queue record is shown in bold: 00000000 = Standard Call Record 00000001 = Intermediate Call Record • 00000004 = Queue Record 00000005 = Call Forwarding Record • 10000001 = Long Call Audit Record 10000010 = Change of Software Audit Record 10000100 = Feature Activation / Deactivation Record 10000101 = Half Call Release Record For a full list of possible values refer to Appendix A, "Not Applicable Standard CDR Values" 3 Start Time DATE This field indicates the call setup start date/time stamp (queue CDR is instantiated upon entering the queue) to the nearest tenth of a second.
 4 Switch ID STRING This field displays a 16-character string that identifies the OpenScape Voice system by hostname.
 5 Record ID STRING This field displays the DATE, plus an incrementing 32-character numerical sequence that uniquely identifies each record and, in combination with the switch ID, allows troubleshooting even after CDRs are normalized and combined with data from other devices.
 6 Spare INT Not used; value is no character (NULL).
 7 Queue Identification DIGITS This field contains a max.
 20-digit string that identifies the multiline hunt group pilot DN number the call was queued to.
 8 Queue Start Time DATE This field indicates the start time to the nearest tenth of a second of when the call entered the queue.
 9 Queue End Time DATE This field indicates the end time to the nearest tenth of a second of when the call was de-queued or abandoned the queue.

+Queue CDR Record Format (Seite 1 von 2)

-10 Queue Elapsed Time INT This field indicates the length of time, in tenths of seconds, the call was in the queue before it was de-queued or abandoned.
+No. Field Data Type Description 10 Queue Elapsed Time INT This field indicates the length of time, in tenths of seconds, the call was in the queue before it was de-queued or abandoned.

-Queue CDR Record Format (Page 1 of 2)

-No. Field Data Type Description

 11 Disposition of Queued Call ENUM This field indicates the disposition of the queued call.
-Possible values are:

-1 = Queued Call De-queued

-2 = Queued Call Abandoned

-12 Queued Call Presented to Party Number STRING This field displays a max.
-20-character string that identifies the multiline hunt group member DN or any other party DN the call is presented to for a de-queued call disposition.
+Possible values are: 1 = Queued Call De-queued 2 = Queued Call Abandoned 12 Queued Call Presented to Party Number STRING Up to a 16-character string that identifies the multiline hunt group member DN or any other party DN the call is presented to for a de- queued call disposition.
 The default value is no character (NULL).

-Queue CDR Record Format (Page 2 of 2)
+Queue CDR Record Format (Seite 2 von 2)